The Beginning

 The Turning Point

 Engineering was really the turning point for me in critical thinking.
 I wasn’t a typical engineer growing up.
 The simple mechanisms I came across in everyday life were a mystery to me and I thought they’d remain that way.
-I found in my college years that I excelled in math and science, subjects fundamental to robotics engineering.
-At one point I took a course that was hands-on and required me to implement theory I’d learned on a robot I built myself.
-This was my first introduction to robotics.
-I was amazed by how much I was able to do with so little background.
-After spending some time in a robotics lab I decided to pursue robotics, but it wasn’t smooth sailing from there.
-Certain principles in robotic design were still lost on me.
-Mechanisms I looked at were crude in form; the details and nuances of their purpose were a mystery.
-I was frustrated but looked over and over again, hoping to see beyond the surface.
+When I went to college I found I excelled in math and science, subjects fundamental to robotics engineering.
+At one point I took a course in digital control that was hands-on and required me to implement theory on a robot I built myself.
+This was my first introduction to robotics but I was amazed by how much I could to do with so little background.
+After spending some time in a robotics lab, I decided to pursue robotics, but it wasn’t smooth sailing from there.
+Certain principles in robotic design were still lost on me, mechanisms looked crude in form — the details and nuances of their purpose remained a mystery.
+I was frustrated but looked again and again, hoping to see beyond the surface.
 After some time, like a foreign language, words that were just sounds began to have meaning.
 I started to understand them and the power they held when they came together.
 I learned to be observant, pay attention to detail, and that the simplest components can play incredibly important roles in the overall function of a mechanism.
 Looking back, robotics engineering allowed me to see the world in a way I never thought possible.
 It has given me incredible insight: “figurative glasses” to help me see just like my physical ones do.

 The Future